Skip to content

 • Clauses giving the agency ownership of “derivative works” — which could include edited versions of your content

 What’s absolutely not okay: Any claim of ownership over content you create.
-Your content is your intellectual property.
-Period.
+Your content is your intellectual property, created with your body, your time, and your creativity.
 A management license is fine and necessary.
 Ownership transfer is never acceptable.
-For a comprehensive look at agency red flags including content ownership issues, read our post on OnlyFans agency scams and red flags.

 6. Account Access and Control